interval1066/filecryptor/README.md

 # filecryptor
-Simple, per item encryption application in Qt for Linux
+Simple, per item encryption application in Qt for Linux.
+Just wanted a simple file encryption app with AES-256 encryption code so here one is.